ThexXTURBOXx/reram-trng/README.md

 # Raspberry Pi Measurement Kernel

-Bare minimum Kernel for the Raspberry Pi to examine memory chips via SPI
+Bare minimum Kernel for the Raspberry Pi to examine memory chips via SPI.
+Currently being used as a ReRAM-based TRNG.

 ## Setup